Assistance for Children with Severe Disabilities Program

 If you are a parent or guardian who is caring for a child with a severe disability you may be able to get financial support through the Assistance for Children with Severe Disabilities (ACSD) Program.
 This program provides financial support for eligible families to cover some of the extra costs of caring for a child who has a severe disability.

-We will make annual increases to ACSD that are tied to inflation.
-This means that if inflation goes up, so will the maximum monthly amount for ACSD.
-If applicable, the next adjustment to the maximum monthly amount will be applied in July 2023.
+Annual increases to ACSD are now tied to inflation.
+This means that if prices go up, so will the maximum monthly amount for ACSD.
+In any year that payments go up, the new maximum will take effect in July of each year.

 There are many other supports to individuals and families.
 Find out about other support programs you may be eligible for.